 #4 よつばと (Yotsuba)

-If you’re not ready to tackle books just yet, manga and graded readers are a great option.
+If you’re not ready to tackle books to learn Japanese just yet, manga and graded readers are a great option for easy Japanese reading.

 Few manga come to mind as more suitable for early beginners than Yotsuba, which documents a child who experiences everyday problems and learns to solve them.